SaraMagdyAbdelhamed/VTS_System/README.md

 - The system must send **email notifications** to employees whenever the status of their request changes (e.g., approved, rejected, canceled).

 ### 🛠️ Administration & Overrides
-- Authorized HR and System Administration users must have the ability to **override any restriction** imposed by the rules engine.
+- Authorized HR and System Administration personnel must have the ability to **override any restriction** imposed by the rules engine.
-- All override actions must be **logged for auditing purposes**.
+- All override actions must be **explicitly logged for auditing purposes**.
 - HR clerks must be able to **edit employee records**, manage facility locations, and configure leave categories and rules.

 ### 🔄 System Integration
-- The system must provide a **Web Service API** for other internal systems to query an employee’s vacation summary.
+- The system must provide a **Web Service API** for other internal systems to query any given employee’s vacation request summary.
-- The system must interface with existing **HR legacy systems** to retrieve employee data.
+- The system must interface with existing **HR legacy systems** to retrieve all required employee information and subsequent changes.

 ### 📜 Logging
 - The system must maintain a comprehensive **activity log** for all user transactions and system events.